viclang/IntervalSets/README.md

 # IntervalRecord
 The record Interval<T> will make it easy to deal with https://en.wikipedia.org/wiki/Interval_(mathematics).
 If you have a validity period you no longer need to figure out the exact business logic.

-The interval supports Closed, ClosedOpen, OpenClosed and Open boundaryTypes.
+The interval supports Closed, ClosedOpen, OpenClosed and Open intervalTypes.
 ```mermaid
 gantt
     Reference :crit, active, a, 2022-01-06, 2022-01-10